ibm-cloud-docs/bare-metal/how-do-i-check-health-my-3ware-raid-array.md

 # Checking the health of your 3ware RAID array

-3ware allows you to use a browser interface.However, unless you access the interface locally, it can be a security risk.
-Therefore we suggest using the command line interface.
+With 3ware, you can use a browser interface.
+However, unless you access the interface locally, it can be a security risk.
+Therefore, you use the command line interface.

 <!--You can download the 3ware CLI utilities the software Library, located in the bottom of Customer Portal.
 Please check http://downloads.service.softlayer.com for the latest version (VPN access required to access the downloads page). -->

 **Quick command reference for 3ware CLI tools**

-These devices must be followed by a number denoting which is being queried.
+These devices must be followed by a number that identifies which devices is being queried.

-tw_cli /c0 show (Output shows information needed to know the health of the RAID array)
+tw_cli /c0 show (Output shows information that is needed to know the health of the RAID array)

 ./tw_cli /c1 show